-- Call your doctor’s office for instructions on how to dispose of the medication, equipment, and dirty cleaning supplies.
+- Call your healthcare provider’s office for instructions on how to dispose of the medication, equipment, and cleaning supplies.

 If your medication gets on your skin, wash the area with soap and water.
 Call your healthcare provider if you have any redness, pain, or burning on your skin.